 Social Media Marketing?
 Kaboom, Baby!

-First, what are we talking about here?
 What is marketing?
 Marketing is “the commercial processes involved in promoting and selling and distributing a product or service”.
 And there is nothing wrong with promotion or sales.

 Contradiction in Terms